omm-prog/Real-time-Logistics-Coordination-Platform-NGO-focused/README.md

-# 🌍 Smart Waste & Food Management System
+# 🌍 Real-time Logistics Coordination Platform (NGO-focused)

 A comprehensive web platform that connects food donors with NGOs to reduce food waste and support communities in need.